siderolabs/talos/website/content/docs/v0.14/Guides/storage.md

 ### Mayastor

-[Mayastor](https://github.com/openebs/Mayastor) is an OpenEBS project built in Rust utilising the modern NVMEoF system.
+[Mayastor](https://github.com/openebs/Mayastor) is an OpenEBS project built in Rust utilizing the modern NVMEoF system.
 (Despite the name, Mayastor does _not_ require you to have NVME drives.)
 It is fast and lean but still cluster-oriented and cloud native.
 Unlike most of the other OpenEBS project, it is _not_ built on the ancient iSCSI system.